tattn/SwiftExtensions/README.md

 # License

-SwiftExtensions is released under the MIT license.
+BTSwiftExtensions is released under the MIT license.
 See LICENSE for details.